 Prior to this the German Mark had already seen significant devaluation.
 In 1914 (prior to the war) one US dollar was worth ~4 marks.
 By June 1921 this had risen to ~63 marks per dollar.
 June 1921 was when the first reparation payment was due.
 From this moment on, the currency spiraled out of control.

 Just 4 months later the marks value had been cut in half to ~124 marks per dollar.
 A little over a year later in January 1923, 6,890 marks were worth one dollar.
-By the end of 1923, 3.43 billion marks equaled one dollar.
+By the end of 1923, 4.2 trillion marks equaled one dollar.
 The mark became so volatile that prices on restaurants menus would change mid meal.
-In some cases, Germans used the marks as kindling for their fires, as this was cheaper than using the Mark to buy wood.
+In some cases, Germans used the marks as kindling for their fires, as this was cheaper than using the mark to buy wood.

 Eventually, a new currency was introduced in 1924 to help stabilize prices and the German economy.
 Though the hyper-inflationary period was over, the trauma experienced by German citizens would have lasting effects.